 Police disciplinary records are confidential in most states including Montana.
 Keeping these records hidden has two major impacts on wrongful conviction cases: (1) there is no external oversight of how complaints against officers are handled, and (2) police misconduct can go uncorrected because there is no public pressure to discipline them.

-The Montana Coalition for Public Safety, which the Montana Innocence Project is a part of, is currently engaged in the development of a study bill to, among other things, increase transparency of police records in Montana.
+The Montana Coalition for Public Safety, which the Montana Innocence Project is a part of, is currently engaged in the development of a study bill to, among other things, increase the transparency of police records in Montana.

 Relevant MTIP Cases: